OpenScienceCourse-JyU-2015/courseMaterial/day-01-am_the-unix-shell/introduction-unix-shell.md

     will provide you with a Unix-like shell on both systems.
 -   On **Windows**: run `cmd.exe` or `cmd`.
 This shell is quite different from the Unix-like shell found in Linux and MacOS.
-To obtain a Unix shell on Windows, one caninstall the Cygwin tools.
+To obtain a Unix shell on Windows, one can install the Cygwin tools.
--   It is strongly recommended to learn how to use a **Unix shell** since it is very likely it is this type of shell you will be exposed to when you connect to a **remote server**.
+-   It is strongly recommended to learn how to use a **Unix shell** (the most likely to be installed on a **remote server**).

 One shell or several shells?
 ----------------------------

 -   A shell: a program providing an **interface** between the user and the computer. **Different shells exist**.
--   The most popular ad widely used shell is probably **bash**.
+-   The most popular and widely used shell is probably **bash**.
 It is the default shell in most GNU/Linux distributions.
 -   If you learn how to use **bash**, you will be able to use most **remote servers** you'll have to connect to, and also the **terminal** from MacOS or the **Cygwin** tools on Windows.

-\*One word on terminology:\* During the course, we will often say interchangeably "the terminal", "the console", "the shell" or "bash".
+\*One word on terminology\*: During the course, we will often say interchangeably "the terminal", "the console", "the shell" or "bash".

 The CSC center in Kajaani